Ropticus/Suilder-docs/docs/general/builder.md

 * **Val**: compile to a value, anything that returns a value like a column (`IColumn`), a function, or an arithmetic operator.
 * **Op**: compile a boolean expression to a boolean operator.

+!!! tip
-> **Note**: in most cases you do not need to call these methods because other components accept a lambda expression and compile for you with the correct method.
+    In most cases you do not need to call these methods because other components accept a lambda expression and compile for you with the correct method.

 ```csharp
 // Class alias